codesections-personal/codesections/content/blog/raku-manifesto-2/index.md

 too](https://perl6advent.wordpress.com/2016/12/08/how-to-make-use-and-abuse-perl-6-subsets/).

-You might think that the last example is so far-fetched that it'd never actually be used, but the standard library actually employees it, albeit to deliver an Easter egg.
+You might think that the last example is so far-fetched that it'd never actually be used, but the standard library actually employs it, albeit to deliver an Easter egg.
 Normally, calling the `.WHY` method on an object provides the docstring for that object's class, or a message stating that no docstring has been written.
 Thus, this is totally expected: